mmazzarolo/which-one/README.md

 &nbsp;
 &nbsp;

-Which One is a small game (PWA?) about choosing between left and right.
+Which One is a small game (PWA?) about... choosing between left and right.

 &nbsp;
 &nbsp;